sancho21/common-simulator/README.txt

 To override value resolver, please override id.web.michsan.csimulator.Resolver and register it inside resolver.properties in your path.

-For more information, read on http://sourceforge.net/apps/mediawiki/commonsimulator
+For more information, read on http://sourceforge.net/apps/mediawiki/commonsimulator.

+Can run on JVM > Java 5.